-Their courtship consists of the male facing females before fluffing up their body feathers, spreading their wings and tail, and bowing in front of them while singing.
+Their courtship consists of the male-facing females before fluffing up their body feathers, spreading their wings and tail, and bowing in front of them while singing.
 Once accepted, they will preen each other’s feathers and touch bills.

 The nesting season can start as early as April, with three to six eggs laid.
 They are incubated for 17 days and are fledged by 36 days.
-Juveniles normally stay close to the nesting site for around four years, although they can breed after two.
+Juveniles typically stay close to the nesting site for around four years, although they can breed after two.

 Being cooperative breeders, offspring from the previous year will help rear the new nestlings.

 American crows are omnivores and are opportunistic, feeding on anything edible.
 They have been known to learn the garbage collection routes lorries to scavenge from and can often be seen around dumps.